 Force along the Z axis |

-To insert an element, select the desired node and use: Insert > Insert Restraint > Constant Spring Support / Insert > Insert Restraint > Constant Spring Hanger
+To insert this element, select the target node and use: Insert > Insert Restraint > Constant Spring Support / Insert > Insert Restraint > Constant Spring Hanger

 Double-click the element in the 3D view